 It does.

-And listen... let me be clear... if people like “buy and hold,” and want to keep doing it... that’s perfectly fine.
+And listen... let me be clear... if people like “buy and hold” and want to keep doing it... that’s perfectly fine.

 The truth is... buy and hold works.

-However, what’s amazing about the one ticker strategy I’m going to show everyone today is how much faster it can work.
+However, what’s amazing about the one-ticker strategy I’m going to show everyone today is how much faster it can work.

 Even though I personally started with $37,000 and used multiple strategies when I started trading...
 Viewers at home can start with a much smaller amount and still aim to generate massive new income.

-Host: So are you saying that you can take a small portion of your portfolio and use this... and still see results?
+Host: So are you saying that you can take a small portion of your portfolio... and still see results with this strategy?

-Nate: That’s why I’m so excited to teach this powerful one ticker strategy today...
-I think this is going to be extremely helpful for people desperate for a new way to make more money.
+Nate: Yes.
+That’s why I’m so excited to teach this powerful one-ticker strategy today...
+I think this is going to be extremely helpful for people who are desperate for a new way to make more money.

 And it’s so simple.